Sunnanå SK

-Sunnanå SK is a football club from Skellefteå, Sweden who in 2019 plays in Swedish Women's Football Division 1, level 3 of women's soccer in Sweden.
+Sunnanå SK is a football club from Skellefteå, Sweden who in 2024 plays in Elitettan, the second highest division of women's football in Sweden.
 The club was established in 1939 and the women's division was added in 1974.
 Sunnanå has played many seasons in the Women's premier division (Damallsvenskan) and hold two championship gold medals (1980,1982).

 Sunnanå SK play their home games at Norrvalla Stadium in Skellefteå.
 The team colours are blue and white.
 The club is affiliated to the Västerbottens Fotbollförbund.

+The club also plays futsal.
+In March 2017, the Boys' 17 team won the Swedish Championship by defeating IK Oddevold, 3–1, in the final game in Helsingborg.